Dental Implants – Jupiter, FL

-The reason dental implants are widely considered the gold standard for tooth replacement is because they are the only treatment that fully restores an entire tooth from root to crown.
+The reason dental implants are widely considered the gold standard for tooth replacement is that they are the only treatment that fully restores an entire tooth from root to crown.
 A small titanium post is placed within the jawbone to recreate the root, and this provides support for a custom-made crown, bridge or denture.
 Thanks to their lifelike appearance and unmatched stability, they can:

 - Improve your self-confidence by restoring your smile’s appearance